QUICK ANSWER

 Why are Florida real estate exam pass rates so low?

-Florida's exam uses a 75% cut score (higher than some states) across 19 content areas, which sets a high mastery bar.
-Historically the first-time pass rate was 52% to 56%.
-Since 2022, that rate has drifted into the high 40s in multiple DBPR quarterly reports.
-The combination of a high cut score and a widening variance in candidate preparation explains why the rate is both structurally demanding and currently below its historical average.
+Florida's exam uses a 75% cut score across 19 content areas, which sets a high mastery bar.
+Recent DBPR reports show first-time sales associate rates around the high 40s to low 50s, with retakers lower.
+The combination of a high cut score, broad Florida-specific content, and uneven candidate preparation explains why the rate feels unforgiving.

 Is the Florida real estate exam getting harder?